tmaybe/dev.socrata.com/odata/index.md

 Power Query for Microsoft Excel provides more querying capabilities than Excel's default Data tab.
 Here's how you can use Power Query to create a link to a Socrata dataset.

-Step 1: Install the Power Query add-in.
+#### Step 1: Install the Power Query add-in

+As of the publication date of this guide (2014-02-05), Microsoft Power Query is not generally available, but you can [find preview builds of Power Query](http://www.bing.com/search?q=download+power+query) provided by Microsoft.

-Step 2: Select the "Power Query" ribbon.
+#### Step 2: Select the "Power Query" ribbon

 Choose to "Get External Data" "From Other Sources" "From OData Feed"

 ![Power Query's From OData Data Feed button](../img/odata/PQ1.png)

-<br /><br /><br />
-Step 3: Paste the OData endpoint link into the dialog box that appears and click "Ok"
+#### Step 3: Paste the OData endpoint link into the dialog box that appears and click "Ok"

 ![Power Query's From OData Feed dialog box](../img/odata/PQ2.png)

-<br /><br /><br />
-Step 4: Shape the data using Power Query.
+#### Step 4: Shape the data using Power Query

 Note that you will want to use the column header to expand complex types like Locations and Website URLs.
 When finished, click Apply and Close.

 ![Power Query's Query Editor](../img/odata/PQ3.png)

-<br /><br /><br />
-Result: Your data will appear in a table in Excel
+*Result:* Your data will appear in a table in Excel

 ![Socrata data in Excel](../img/odata/PQ4.png)